assyrianic/Targum-Parser/README.md

 ### Testing

-For testing code changes or additions, simply run `make test` with `test_driver.c` in the directory which will build an executable called `test_driver`.
+For testing code changes or additions, simply run `make test` with `test_driver.c` in the directory which will build an executable called `test_driver` which relies on Targum Lexer as the counter-part to Targum Parser.

 ## Credits